 The girls disappeared during a custody and divorce dispute involving their parents on April 19, 2013.
-The girls were later found on ranch in northern Minnesota on November 15, 2015.
+The girls were later found on a ranch in northern Minnesota on November 15, 2015.

 Doug and Gina Dahlen, who own the ranch where the girls were found, and Evavold have each been charged with two felony counts of deprivation of parental rights for their involvement in the disappearance of the two girls.

-Grazzini-Rucki has been charged charged with six felony counts of deprivation of parental rights involving the disappearance of her two daughters.
+Grazzini-Rucki has been charged with six felony counts of deprivation of parental rights involving the disappearance of her two daughters.

 According to criminal complaints, the girls were delivered to the Dahlen’s residence in northern Minnesota on April 21, 2013 by Grazzini-Rucki and Evavold.
 Gina Dahlen and Evavold knew each other from past work in pharmaceutical sales.